 Interior, Church of São Roque

 16th and 17th centuries

 Francisco Venegas (active 1588–1589), Amaro do Vale (active 1602)

 The original ceiling painting comprising architectural elements was made by the Spanish painter Francisco Venegas at the end of the 16th century.
 The Triumph of the Holy Cross, among other scenes from the bible, were mostly inspired by engravings from Antwerp and added in the early 17th century by the Portuguese painter, Amaro do Vale.

-Rodrigues, Maria João Madeira, A Capela de São João Baptista/The Chapel of Saint John the Baptist, Lisbon, 1988.Citation:
+Rodrigues, Maria João Madeira, A Capela de São João Baptista/The Chapel of Saint John the Baptist, Lisbon, 1988.Citation of this web page: